 Rose and Sam have long conversations about what has been going on, and Rose helps him to understand he has been led down a dangerous path.
-Following advice from the Know the Signs guide, they report the player that had contacted Sam to the NZSIS.
+Following advice on Singapore's SGSecure website, they report the player that had contacted Sam to the ISD Counter-Terrorism Centre hotline.